Top of the morning/afternoon and evening to you!

 5. YOU FIGURE OUT WHO YOU ARE

 Humans were not made to be perfect.
 Every person is special and unique in their own way!
-If you have never made a mistake in your entire lifetime then there is something wrong with you.
+If you have never made a mistake in your entire life then there is something wrong with you.
 You can try to avoid them as best as possible but if you do slip up, remember that it’ll always be okay!
 As I said, mistakes are essential for our growth and understanding of ourselves and the world.
-Whether it’s our mistake or an error of a family member, friend, partner or workmate, we need to realise that it does not make us, or them, bad people.
-We can learn, grow, change and start making better choices.
+Whether it’s our mistake or an error of a family member, friend, partner, or workmate, we need to realize that it does not make us, or them, bad people.
+We can learn, grow, change, and start making better choices.
 Wrongs can be made right and we can become better as we learn to be patient with ourselves.
 Remember, everyone makes mistakes and it’s normal.

 But if you make the same ‘mistake’ more than once, that’s not a ‘mistake’ that’s a decision and you have to deal with the repercussions especially if it hurts others.

 Even for those that strive for perfection, we will still flounder and make errors in judgment from time to time.
 Instead of getting down on ourselves for not being perfect or for making errors, we should use mistakes as stepping stones in our earthly education.

 These past couple of years, I’ve learned so much about myself due to the mistakes that I had made but they’ve made me who I am today!
 None of my mistakes has harmed anyone but myself emotionally or physically.
 I don’t consider any of my mistakes as mistakes nowadays.
 I am happy with my decisions at the time.
 Would I go back and change some of them, of course!
 I just had to learn to deal with the temporary pain of that ‘mistake’ so that you can find your true peace and happiness.